Light Rail Extension Study

 Upon completion, the extension will provide a seamless connection from downtown destinations like Canalside and KeyBank Center and the central business district to large concentrations of employment and housing in Amherst and Tonawanda, as well as provide a direct connection with the University at Buffalo’s North Campus.
 It would also provide a direct, high capacity transit connection for the region’s largest concentrations of employment and housing.
 Extending NFTA-Metro Rail will have numerous economic impacts for the region including an increase in property values in the transit corridor, redevelopment of vacant and underutilized properties, reduced greenhouse gas emissions from transportation – the largest contributing sector, and attract people, including younger generations, who want to live and work in regions with high capacity transit that connects them to where they want to go.

 In February 2018, the NFTA Board of Directors approved a contract with WSP USA Inc. to refine the Locally Preferred Alternative (LPA) for the extension’s path and complete the required environmental reviews.
+The NFTA and the Greater Buffalo Niagara Regional Transportation Council worked with local municipalities to engage the community on the LPA and ways to maximize economic development opportunities and quality of life improvement along the existing Metro Rail corridor and the extension.

 In December 2018, it was announced that the NFTA will receive nearly $778,000 from the Federal Transit Administration to study development potential along the proposed Buffalo-Amherst Metro Rail expansion.

-This project will refine the Locally Preferred Alternative and complete environmental reviews in accordance with National Environmental Policy Act (NEPA) and State Environmental Review Quality Act (SEQRA) requirements, as well as some preliminary engineering for the proposed NFTA-Metro rail extension.
 The extension would link established and emerging activity centers along the existing Metro Rail Line in the City of Buffalo with existing and emerging activity centers in the towns of Amherst and Tonawanda.
 The extension would better serve existing rail and bus riders, attract new transit riders, improve connections to/from Buffalo, Amherst, and Tonawanda and support redevelopment and other economic development opportunities.
 Importantly, it will serve to improve livability by increasing mobility and accessibility in communities throughout the project corridor.